Tag: planning productivity

 Practice, repetition, and patience.

 Incrementally, bit by bit, line by line, word by word, anything can be done.
-Probably anything… within reason, y’know.
+Well, probably anything… within reason, y’know.

 The steady drip of water can wear away a stone after a long enough time.
 A person can wear away at a problem with the same incremental effort and patience.

-And if nothing else, writing every day can build a pretty solid collection of blog posts after just one month.
+And if nothing else, writing every day can build a pretty solid collection of blog posts, even after just one month.
+Check.
+Mate.

 • Productivity Obsession